Otto Strandman: Later diplomatic career and death

-From 1933 to 1939 Strandman was the Estonian envoy to France, Belgium, Spain and the Vatican, residing in Paris.
+From 1933 to 1939 Strandman was envoy of Estonia to France, Belgium, Spain and the Holy See, residing in Paris.
 In 1936 he supported Juhan Kukk, Ants Piip, Jaan Teemant, and Jaan Tõnisson, who signed a memorandum addressed to Prime Minister in duties of the State Elder Konstantin Päts, demanding civil freedoms and an end to his authoritarian rule.
 In 1938, Strandman became a judge at the Permanent Court of International Justice in The Hague.

-In 1939, Strandman returned to Estonia, but retired from public life due to bad health.
-As he was not active in politics, he was left alone after the Soviet occupation in 1940.
-In 1941 however, Strandman received a formal notice to arrive in front of the NKVD.
+In 1939, Strandman returned to Estonia, but retired from public life due to ill health.
+As he was not active in politics, he was initially left alone after the Soviet occupation in 1940.
+In 1941 however, Strandman received a formal notice to appear at the local headquarters of the NKVD.
 Realizing his fate, he shot himself to death in his home in Kadrina on 5 February 1941.
-He was buried in Tallinn Sisekalmistu cemetery.
+He was buried in Tallinn's Sisekalmistu Cemetery.

 Cultural activities

 Strandman was on the board of the Estonia Society and Tallinn Savings and Loans Society (Tallinna Vastastikune Krediitühisus).
-He was a member of the Estonian Students' Society since 1899 and received honorary doctorates from the University of Tartu in 1928 and Warsaw University in 1930.
+He was a member of the Estonian Students' Society since 1899, and received honorary doctorates from the University of Tartu in 1928 and Warsaw University in 1930.
 Strandman renounced all honours and awards that had been given to him.

 Personal life

 In 1907, Strandman married Lydia Hindrikson (1889–1934).
-They had three children; daughter Hella (1909–1913) and son Hans (1911–1913) died at an early age, only the second daughter Lydia (1914–1966) survived into adulthood.
+They had three children; their daughter Hella (1909–1913) and son Hans (1911–1913) both died at an early age, with only the second daughter, Lydia (1914–1966), surviving into adulthood.